Canadian peacekeeping

-Canada has served in over 50 peacekeeping missions, including every United Nations (UN) peacekeeping effort from its inception until 1989.
+Canada has served in over 50 peacekeeping missions, including every United Nations peacekeeping effort from its inception until 1989.
 More than 125,000 Canadians have served in international peacekeeping operations, with approximately 130 Canadians having died during these operations.
 Canada's support for multilateralism and internationalism has been closely related to its peacekeeping efforts.
-Canada actively promotes its domestically shared values through its foreign affairs engagements.
+Canada actively promotes its domestically shared values such as democracy, human rights, diversity, and the rule of law, through its foreign affairs engagements.

 Canada's role in the development of and participation in peacekeeping during the 20th century led to its reputation as a positive middle power.
 Canada's successful role in mediating the 1956 Suez Canal Crisis gave it credibility and established it as a country fighting for the common good of all nations.
 The Canadian public came to identify the nation's peacekeeping role as the country's top contribution in international affairs.

 Canada faced controversy over its involvement in some peacekeeping efforts resulting in a military reassessment in the late 1990s.
 By the 21st century, Canadian direct participation in UN peacekeeping efforts greatly declined, with its military participation reallocated to UN-sanctioned operations through the North Atlantic Treaty Organization (NATO).
 This military reallocation resulted in a shift towards more militarized and deadly missions, rather than traditional peacekeeping duties.